facioquo/stock-indicators-python/docs/_indicators/.unimplemented/ZigZag.md

 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
 - If you do not supply enough points to cover the percent change, there will be no Zig Zag points or lines.
-- The first line segment starts after the first confirmed point; ZigZag values before the first confirmed point will be `null`.
+- The first line segment starts after the first confirmed point; ZigZag values before the first confirmed point will be `None`.
 - The last line segment is an approximation as the direction is indeterminate.

 :warning: **Warning**:  depending on the specified `endType`, the indicator cannot be initialized if the first `Quote` in `quotes` has a `High`,`Low`, or `Close` value of 0 (zero).